PriyankaByrappa/Titanic_Survival/README.md

-**🚢** Titanic Survival Prediction using Logistic Regression**** **📌 Project Overview**
+🚢 Titanic Survival Prediction using Logistic Regression 📌 Project Overview
-This machine learning project aims to predict the survival of passengers on the Titanic using logistic regression.
-It explores relationships between various features such as age, gender, passenger class, fare, and more to build a binary classifier.
+This machine learning project predicts passenger survival on the Titanic based on features like passenger class, age, gender, fare, and family relationships.
+It uses Logistic Regression, a classic supervised classification algorithm, to estimate survival probabilities.

-The project includes data cleaning, preprocessing, training, and evaluation, along with confusion matrix visualization.
-It is developed in Python using Google Colab.
+The project is implemented using Python in Google Colab, and includes data cleaning, preprocessing, model training, evaluation, and confusion matrix visualization to assess performance.

 📁 Dataset
 Name: titanic.csv